thernst-de/smarthome.plugin.autoblind/README.md

 If you want to do something randomly with a propability of 60%, e.g. use condition `max_random = 60`

 ##Actions##
 Like conditions, every action requires a name, too.
 The action name is again arbitrary and just used in the attribute naming.
-The names of all attributes belonging to one action follow the same pattern `(function name)_(action name)`
+The names of all attributes belonging to one action follow the same pattern `as_(function name)_(action name)`

 Currently there are three types of actions that can be performed:
 * An item can be set to a value